 Fixed fee executry services in Scotland

-Provided in partnership with Co-op Legal Services & McClure Solicitors
+Provided in partnership with Co-op Legal Services & carefully selected Scottish law firm partners.

 The Executry Process (also known as Probate) is the process of winding up someone's affairs after they have died.
 This includes selling or transferring their assets, settling outstanding debts and distributing everything that's left to those entitled to inherit it.

 At Co-op Legal Services, we are trusted to deal with more than £1.3 billion in Estates every year.
 Named as Probate Provider of the Year 2018, we annually help and support thousands of bereaved individuals and families, many of whom come to us from Co-op Funeralcare.
-We believe that McClure Solicitors is a natural fit to support our Members and clients throughout Scotland.
-As specialists in the Executry process, they deliver outstanding client service and ease the practical burden for bereaved families at what is often a difficult time.
+We partner with Scottish law firm who are specialists in the Executry process, deliver outstanding client service and ease the practical burden for bereaved families at what is often a difficult time.

 Why choose us?

 - We offer transparent, fixed fee pricing for Scottish Executry services.
 Once you have been provided with a quote for the work to be carried out, that price will not change*

 - We can cover all the costs of a Co-op Funeralcare funeral and pay back any deposit you've already paid, providing the Estate owns sufficient assets that can be sold in due course

 - There are no upfront costs to pay as our Probate and Estate administration fees are deferred and will be taken directly from the Estate once this is in funds